 Why We Do What We Do

 Broken families, miserable homes, gangs, Grand Theft Auto, drug deals, prison… These are the environments that some of Oklahoma City’s children are growing up in.
 When they watch the news and see the police arresting someone for a crime, it is real.
-The man that was placed in the back of a squad car wasn’t a stranger, it was probably a family member or a friend in the very least.
+The man that was placed in the back of a squad car wasn’t a stranger; it was probably a family member, or in the very least, a friend.

 When we ask kids what they want to be when they grow up, so many of them say, “I don’t know.
 I’ll probably end up in prison ‘cause that’s where my dad and older siblings are.”
 So many of these kids don’t realize that they don’t have to fall into this trap of life.
 They don’t know that they have a chance at being a “somebody” and becoming not just good, but great.